RandomcodeDev/purpl-engine/README.md

   ![textured Master Chief model](https://randomcode.dev/files/programs/purpl_chief_doomguy_1.gif)
 - Tools for converting to the engine's formats
-- Decent Vulkan backend (and it's nearly 4000 lines long!)
+- ~~Decent Vulkan backend (and it's nearly 4000 lines long!)~~ This has been removed, a new renderer architecture is under construction
 - Partial DirectX 9 backend (for supporting operating systems older than I am like Windows XP)
-- Partially implemented MSDF font support, which will allow for nice, crisp text rendering
 - No DLL shenanigans (yet)

 ### Interesting stuff I guess